 Special Olympics Minnesota offers 17 Olympic-type sports for athletes of all abilities who are ages eight or older .
 These sports are divided into sports seasons and athletes compete in a variety of sports at the area, regional and state levels during each season.
 Special Olympics also provides athletes the opportunity to compete at a national and world level.
 All competitions are conducted according to the official Special Olympics Rules.

 Area competitions are local events held within each area.
-Athlete must compete in an area competition in order to qualify for a state competition.
+Athletes must compete in an area competition in order to qualify for a state competition.

 There are seven state competitions held annually.
 Athletes must qualify at an area competition in order to compete at state.

-Regional Games are offered for basketball, bowling and softball.
+Regional Games are offered for basketball and softball.
 The games allow athletes an additional opportunity to compete in their sport.

 USA Games are held every four years.
 Each United States program sends a delegation to represent their state.